rebelsky/csc207c/_mps/sorting.md

 > I'd like each of you to have the experimence of writing the four key sorting algorithms, so it is an individual project.

-**There are lots of different Quicksorts out there.
-Do you care which we implement?**

-> You can implement whichever you want, provide it has the key aspects of Quicksort.
-(UM): Divide and conquer algorithm, divide by a pivot (hopefully close to median), and rely on randomness to hope that get a good pivot.

 **Can I use ChatGPT, Copilot, or similar AI tool on this assignment?**

 > As per class policies, you may NOT use ChatGPT on parts one and two.
 I have, however, made an exemption to class policies for Part three.
 You may use ChatGPT on Part three provided you cite it and provide a short narrative about your experience doing so.